Jenny Lucas

 When I received my AuDHD diagnosis, I was finally able to put words to what I had always felt: I wasn’t broken, I was navigating a world that didn’t understand me.
 But while my diagnosis brought clarity, it also came with grief and a glaring reality: there was no support in my area for people like me.
 I felt rejected all over again.

 So, I decided to become the person I needed at that moment.
-Through training, research, and a lot of self-reflection, I’ve built a life that works for me and created resources for women like you.
+Through training, research, and a lot of self-reflection, I’ve built a life that works for me and created resources for people like you.
+My recently released book Autism, ADHD and Me: Your No Bullshit Guide to Life After Late Diagnosis was written to give you comprehensive support all in one place.
+You can grab your copy here (affiliate links are used throughout the website)

 Unmasking is messy, imperfect, and, most importantly, liberating.
 It’s my mission to help you find that freedom, embrace your worth, and live unapologetically as the incredible person you are.